gitkraken/gk-dev-docs/gk-dev/gk-dev-insights.md

 <kbd>Last updated: June 2025</kbd>

-GitKraken Insights is a powerful tool that helps you visualize how pull requests are merged into your repositories.
-It provides a visual representation of your repository's history, allowing you to see how your codebase has evolved over time.
-This data can help you make informed decisions and optimize your workflow.
+GitKraken Insights shows you how pull requests are merged into your repositories using an interactive dashboard.
+This helps you understand your repository’s history and how your codebase has changed over time.

-Insights is available for GitHub.com, Bitbucket.org, GitLab.com, and Azure DevOps (Hosted).

 <figure>
   <img src="/wp-content/uploads/gkdev-insights.png" srcset="/wp-content/uploads/gkdev-insights@2x.png" class="img-bordered center help-center-img" alt="Graph view of pull request activity over time in GitKraken Insights">